Exhibition - Jameel Prize

 Jameel Prize 3

-Dice Kayek has won the £25,000 Jameel Prize 3 for Istanbul Contrast, a collection of garments that evoke Istanbul’s architectural and artistic heritage.
-The judges felt that Dice Kayek’s work demonstrates how vibrant and creative Islamic traditions continue to be today.
+Dice Kayek won the £25,000 Jameel Prize 3 for Istanbul Contrast, a collection of garments that evoked Istanbul’s architectural and artistic heritage.
+The judges felt that Dice Kayek’s work demonstrated how vibrant and creative Islamic traditions continue to be today.
 Their translation of architectural ideas into fashion shows how Islamic traditions can still transfer from one art form to another, as they did in the past.
-Ece and Ayşe Ege were presented with the prize by Martin Roth, Director of the V&A and Fady Jameel, President of Abdul Latif Jameel Community Initiatives (ALJCI) at an awards ceremony at the V&A on Tuesday 10 December.
+Ece and Ayşe Ege were presented with the prize by Martin Roth, Director of the V&A and Fady Jameel, President of Abdul Latif Jameel Community Initiatives (ALJCI) at an awards ceremony at the V&A on Tuesday 10 December 2013.

 Video: Jameel Prize 3 - Winner Announcement